 Fast-forward to 1935.
 The third Poly High School building was being planned and was already over budget, according to architect Joseph Pelich.

 But the building got built, and in 1938 Poly High School moved west three blocks to its third home, on Conner Avenue.
 The 1922 building became Poly Elementary School.
 The 1922 building was demolished in the 1970s and replaced by a vacant lot.
 That vacant lot still stands.

 The cornerstone of the 1922 Poly High building is on display in the current Poly High building.

-In contast to the first Poly High building, which was deemed “dilapidated” after just fourteen years, and to the second Poly High building, which served as the high school just sixteen years, the current Poly High building, although seventy-eight years old, remains in excellent condition.
+In contast to the first Poly High building, which was deemed “dilapidated” after just fourteen years, and to the second Poly High building, which served as the high school just sixteen years, the current Poly High building, although eighty years old, remains in excellent condition.

 Seems we Poly kids have just stopped trying.